Learning Dynamic Graph Embeddings with Neural Controlled Differential Equations: Introduction

-In this article, we focus upon the realm of representation learning for dynamic graphs, where explicitly modeling both the time- and node-dependent interactions is generally required to better represent temporal evolution and the dynamic nature of the data.
-Despite the importance, it can be rather challenging to capture both of these dynamics effectively, mainly when the changes are continuous-time and nonlinear.
-While learning representations on dynamic graphs is a relatively new field, prior works are limited to discrete-time dynamic graphs, which are represented as a sequence of snapshots of the graph~\citep{Goyal2018arXiv, Kumar2019KDD, Pareja2020AAAI, Chen2021arXiv}.
-Recently, Ordinary Differential Equations (ODEs) have been incorporated into graph neural networks for continuous-time dynamic scenarios~\citep{Zang2020KDD, Yan2021arXiv, Choi2022AAAI}.
+In this article, we focus upon the realm of dynamic graph representation learning, where explicitly modeling both the time- and node-dependent interactions is generally required to better represent temporal evolution and the dynamic nature of the data.
+Despite the importance, it can be rather challenging to capture both of these dynamics effectively, especially when the changes are continuous-time and nonlinear.
+Early work approached this by treating a dynamic graph as a sequence of snapshots \cite{Goyal2018arXiv, Kumar2019KDD, Pareja2020AAAI}, adapting existing GNNs through temporal batching.
+However, such methods would introduce artificial temporal boundaries.
+Moreover, temporal graph networks have emerged which treat the graph as an event stream and incorporate time encoding into message passing for continuous-time modeling~\citep{Rossi2020ICML, Trivedi2019ICLR, Xu2020ICLR, Cong2023ICLR}.
+While these methods improve dynamic modeling, they are often limited to providing node temporal representations at discrete interaction timestamps and suffer from the staleness problem~\citep{Kazemi2020JMLR}.
+Recently, neural differential equations have been introduced to model node and edge representations that evolve over time~\cite{Zang2020KDD, Yan2024NN, Choi2022AAAI, Liu2024TITS}.
 Nevertheless, these approaches still rely on a static graph structure or segments of static graphs for dynamic inference.